 The Lanterman Housing Alliance fosters innovative public policies and public-private partnerships that result in sustainable investment in affordable housing for people with developmental disabilities.

-People with developmental disabilities have access to diverse, affordable housing opportunities that fulfill the Lanterman Act’s promise of integration into the mainstream life of the community.
+People with intellectual and developmental disabilities have access to diverse, affordable housing opportunities that fulfill the Lanterman Act’s promise of integration into the mainstream life of the community..

 The values of the Lanterman Housing Alliance are summarized in the seven basic ideas listed below.
 These ideas were outlined by the Association of Regional Center Agencies (ARCA) and the ARCA Housing Committee and informed by years of identifying and serving the needs of individuals with a developmental disability.